mrletourneau/EarlServer/README.md

 # Earl Gemini Server

 A simple Gemini server written in Kotlin.
-Currently in extreme alpha.
+Currently in alpha.

 ## Generating a certificate
 To generate the key, run the following command (requires keytool):